klesteb/XAS-Csharp/README.md

 If you installed the package someplace other then C:\xas\.
 Then you need to create the system wide environment variable XAS_ROOT to point to this directory structure.

 SetupDemo will install the demos.
-Yow can install the services, but they may be best to run from the command line.
+Yow can install the services, but they may be best if ran from the command line.

 ## Open Source